zackmdavis/Category_War/the_univariate_fallacy_and_simple_membership_tests.md

 Oh, here's something, maybe.
 What's the deal the [age of majority](https://en.wikipedia.org/wiki/Age_of_majority)?

-Society needs to decide who it wants to be allowed to vote, or stand trial, or serve in the military, _&c._ Whether it's a good idea for a particular person to be able to do these things presumably depends on various features of that person.
+Society needs to decide who it wants to be allowed to vote, stand trial, sign contracts, serve in the military, _&c._ Whether it's a good idea for a particular person to have these privileges presumably depends on various _relevant_ features of that person: things like cognitive ability, foresight, wisdom, _&c_.
 In particular, it would be _pretty weird_ for someone's fitness to vote to directly depend on _how many times the Earth has gone around the sun since they were born_.

-Perhaps in a smarter world inhabited by more capable creatures than humans, there could exist a Society that _did_ know how to specify in detail exactly what
+What does _that_ number have to do with anything?

+It doesn't!
+But if Society isn't well-coordinated enough to _agree_ on the exact prerequisites for voting and how to measure them, but _can_ agree that most twenty-five-year-olds have them and most eleven-year-olds don't, then we end up choosing some arbitrary age cutoff as the criterion for our "legal adulthood" social construct.
+It _works_, but it's just a legal fiction—and not necessarily a particularly good fiction, as any bright teenagers reading this can attest.

+If I told you that a particular fourteen-year-old was very "mature", that's a meaningful statement—we have shared meaning attached to the word _mature_, such that my describing someone that way constrains your anticipations—but it's a _really complicated_ meaning.

 Or consider political party self-identification.